RenderKit/ospray/doc/api.md

 One type of transfer function that is supported by OSPRay is the linear transfer function, which interpolates between given equidistant colors and opacities.
-It is create by passing the string "`piecewise_linear`" to `ospNewTransferFunction` and it is controlled by these parameters:
+It is create by passing the string "`piecewiseLinear`" to `ospNewTransferFunction` and it is controlled by these parameters:

   Type         Name        Description